ninthwalker/AHNotifier/README.md

 Creating a scheduled task is pretty easy.
 Here is a website with some screenshots and basic instructions.
 https://blog.netwrix.com/2018/07/03/how-to-automate-powershell-scripts-with-task-scheduler/

+* Here are some specific settings to use for this script and see the screenshots below for an example of the Scheduled task as well
+In the Action Section of editing your task, add the following line in the 'Add Arguments' box. (change the -File path to your own):
+`-executionpolicy bypass -noprofile -windowstyle hidden -File "C:\scripts\AHNotifier\AHNotifier.ps1"`
+This will keep the script window hidden and set the execution policy to allow your computer to run the script.

 ## FAQ/Common Issues
 1. This is powershell, so it does need windows and a computer that runs the script as scheduled unfortunately.